douglasgreen/outlines/computing/data_science/xml.md

 ##### Practical Use of XLink

 -   XLink is particularly useful in XML documents where complex linking structures are required.
-It\'s often used in digital libraries, online documentation, and other applications where rich linking capabilities enhance the navigation and association between resources.
+It's often used in digital libraries, online documentation, and other applications where rich linking capabilities enhance the navigation and association between resources.
--   XLink\'s ability to create bi-directional and multi-ended links offers flexibility not seen in traditional HTML links, making it a powerful tool for creating web-like structures within XML documents.
+-   XLink's ability to create bi-directional and multi-ended links offers flexibility not seen in traditional HTML links, making it a powerful tool for creating web-like structures within XML documents.

 In conclusion, XLink provides XML with a sophisticated mechanism for linking, going beyond the capabilities of HTML by allowing more complex and versatile link structures.
 Its use is particularly valuable in applications where the interconnection of various resources and complex relationships between them are essential.